Pediatric Update for Primary Care: Emergency Medicine and Infectious Diseases

 Objectives: 1) Identify the most common causes of primary immunodeficiency in children 2) Recognize the most common ‘red flags’ for consideration of immune deficiency

-History is Everything: Evaluation of Fever of Unknown Origin
+History Is Everything: Evaluation of Fever of Unknown Origin

 Objectives: 1) Develop a systematic evaluation of children with FUO 2) Identify patterns seen in commonly diagnosed infectious causes of FUO